Throvn/nextcoin/README.md

 # Nextcoin
-I had to code a cryptocurrency which uses blockchain for my CS class
+This is my first project with blockchain.

-This is the result and my first try :)
+I coded my own blockchain comprising the cryptocurrency "nextcoin" in Java.